millerlogic/libcordis/README.md

 ```c
 int libcordis_open(const char *path, int flags)
 ```
 Open a libcordis plugin.
 The path is a libcordis plugin path, which are the keys in the libcordis.interfaces map from the manifest file.
 The path can also be a local file system path to open a file.
+If the local file system path is a socket (unix domain socket) it will attempt to connect.
 Flags:
 ```
 LIBCORDIS_OPEN_WRITE - request write permission.